 - Toxic hepatitis

 - Viral hepatitis A, B, C

 - Wilson disease

-According to the National Institutes of Health's Medline Plus, one symptom of liver disease is jaundice — yellowish skin and eyes.
+According to the National Institutes of Health (NIH), one symptom of liver disease is jaundice — yellowish skin and eyes.
 Other symptoms include abdominal pain and swelling, persistent itchy skin, dark urine, pale stools, bloody or black stools, exhaustion, bruising easily, nausea and loss of appetite.

 There are two types of fatty liver, according to the Cleveland Clinic: that caused by excessive alcohol consumption (fatty liver) and that which is not (non-alcoholic fatty liver or non-alcoholic steatohepatitis).